eggborne/epicodus-pizza/README.md

 }
 Expected Output: [ "large", "handTossed", [ "redPeppers", "pineapple" ], [ "well done" ] ]

-Test: "It should produce a Pizza object that can refer to its own optionData property to find the human-readable display names of toppings and crust types"
+Test: "It should produce a Pizza object that can refer to its own optionData property to find the non-camelCase display names of toppings and crust types"
 Code: {
   const pizza = new Pizza({
     size: 'large',